igorkasyanchuk/active_storage_silent_logs/README.md

 ## TODO
 * verify with other storages (s3 and other cloud services)
 * can we disable puma logger?
+* is it possible to fix issue with thread-safe with logger?

 ## Contributing

 You are welcome to contribute and help with testing.

+To play with gem open `test/dummy` and run `rake db:migrate` + `rails s -b 0.0.0.0 puma`.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).